garrandall/popular-music-data/tracks/coconut-nilsson.md

 Put the lime in the coconut, drink 'em both up
 Put the lime in the coconut, and call me in the morning

-Whoo-whoo-whoo, whoo-ooh-ooh, whoo-ooh-ooh
+Whoo-whoo-whoo, whoo-oh-oh, whoo-oh-oh
-Whoo-whoo-whoo, whoo-ooh-ooh, whoo-ooh-ooh
+Whoo-whoo-whoo, whoo-oh-oh, whoo-oh-oh
-Whoo-whoo-whoo, whoo-ooh-ooh, whoo-ooh-ooh
+Whoo-whoo-whoo, whoo-oh-oh, whoo-oh-oh
-Whoo-whoo-whoo, whoo-ooh-ooh, whoo-ooh-ooh
+Whoo-whoo-whoo, whoo-oh-oh, whoo-oh-oh

 Brother bought a coconut, he bought it for a dime
 His sister had another one, she paid it for a lime